square/eslint-plugin-square/README.md

 | [use-call-count-test-assert](docs/rules/use-call-count-test-assert.md) | Testing | 🔥 | 🔧 | |
 | [use-ember-find](docs/rules/use-ember-find.md) | Ember Testing | 🔥 | 🔧 | |

-Note that we prefer to upstream our custom lint rules to third-party eslint plugins whenever possible.
+Note that we prefer to upstream our custom lint rules to third-party ESLint plugins whenever possible.
 The rules that still remain here are typically here because:

-* We haven't found the appropriate eslint plugin to upstream them to.
+* We haven't found the appropriate ESLint plugin to upstream them to.
 * We haven't found the time to upstream them.
 * They are specific to Square in some way / not generic enough.